 The core mission of PhD programs at research universities is to educate the future faculty of other research universities and institutions of higher education.
 Graduates of Washington University participate in research and teaching; they also make valuable contributions to society by applying the analytical and creative skills required for scholarship to careers in business, government, and nonprofit sectors.
 The Graduate School therefore works with other university offices to ensure that students have the opportunity to develop these transferable skills.

 Among the critical components the university provides for these purposes are a small and select graduate student body, faculty members dedicated to scholarly work, and the physical facilities needed for research.
 In these regards Washington University compares favorably to the finest graduate institutions in the world.
 But the key ingredients of PhD completion must be provided by the student: a love of learning and a desire to increase the sum of human knowledge.
 Motivation and perseverance are prerequisites for success in PhD programs.

-A DSc is a doctorate in science equivalent to a PhD doctoral degree.
+The Doctor of Science (DSc) degree is conferred in recognition of the candidate's abilities and attainments in some field of engineering or applied science.
+The DSc is a doctorate in science equivalent to a PhD doctoral degree.
 The departments of Electrical & Systems Engineering and Mechanical Engineering & Materials Science offer both the PhD and DSc doctoral options for graduate students.
-For more information about the differences between the PhD and DSc degrees, please refer to the DSc and PhD Comparison (PDF).
+For information about the differences between the PhD and DSc degrees, please refer to the DSc and PhD Comparison (PDF).